AlirezaMorsali/STAF/README.md

 ### Data
 You can download the data utilized in the paper from this  [link](https://drive.google.com/file/d/1AXr64xXE_oQMIWBpgzZuh4ZtWEVyupLM/view?usp=drive_link).
-Unzip the dataset and use it in the code.
+Unzip the dataset, then copy it in the `data` directory in the code main directory.

 ### Requirements
 Install the requirements with: